 How to evaluate competing quotes

+Getting multiple quotes from different in ground pool contractors is standard practice, but comparing them accurately is harder than it looks.
+Most homeowners make the mistake of comparing bottom-line numbers without understanding what each number includes.
 A detailed quote should itemize excavation, pool shell or concrete materials, plumbing, electrical, equipment such as pump, filter, and heater, coping, decking, permits and inspections, and any landscaping restoration.
 If one quote is significantly lower than others, the most likely explanation is that something is missing from the scope, not that the contractor is more efficient.
+Ask each contractor to walk you through their quote line by line.
+The quality of that conversation will tell you as much about the contractor as the numbers themselves.Comparing in ground pool contractors: what separates them

 | Criteria | Coastal Pools and Spas | General contractors | Small local operators |